-American Axle increases Q3 earnings
+American Axle increases Q3 earnings to $48.6M

 American Axle & Manufacturing Holdings on Friday reported strong financial gains for the third quarter, driven by increased demand for driveline components for pickups and a new car all-wheel drive system.

 The Detroit auto supplier earned $48.6 million, or 63 cents per share, from July through September.
 That’s a 53.8 percent increase from the third quarter of 2013.

 “AAM’s financial results in the third quarter of 2014 were highlighted by strong cash flow and solid profitability driven by our continued sales growth and improvements in our operational stability and productivity,” said David C. Dauch, AAM’s chairman, president and CEO during a Friday conference call with financial analysts.